Rheumatoid Arthritis Hormone Imbalance & Its Treatment Options - Balance My Hormones TRT in the UK

 Can hormonal imbalance cause rheumatoid arthritis?

 In one research, scientists discovered that women going through pregnancy and the postovulatory stage (a menstrual stage that occurs before menses start) reported having very few joint symptoms.
-The reason they described was the high levels of sex hormones.
-Your body naturally produces these hormones more than usual during these phases.

-In the same research, it is also reported that the same women reported having more joint symptoms after pregnancy and when the second week of the menstrual cycle started.
-They experienced more symptoms because the female body produces less sex hormone during these stages.
+In the same research, it is also mentioned that the same women reported having more joint symptoms after pregnancy and when the second week of the menstrual cycle started.

-Naturally, women experience fluctuation of reproductive hormones with age.
-During menopause, these hormones reach their lowest points.
-Experts believe that it might be the reason why menopausal women are at a higher risk of developing rheumatoid arthritis.
+Experts believe that it might be the reason why menopausal women are at a higher risk of developing rheumatoid arthritis or postmenopausal rheumatoid arthritis.

-Similarly, non-menopause women experience fewer rheumatoid arthritis symptoms compared to menopause women.
+Comparatively, non-menopausal women experience fewer and less severe rheumatoid arthritis symptoms compared to menopause women.
 It shows the role of estrogen and progesterone in the protection of joints.
-Women who maintain their estrogen levels even after developing rheumatoid arthritis experience less severity of the disease.

 Why are joints affected due to the low levels of estrogen and progesterone?

-The hormonal imbalance can have a direct effect on different body joints.
 There are receptors of estrogen present in your joint tissues.
-These receptors maintain the function and structure of joints.
-They also keep the levels of lubricant normal to avoid friction between joints.
-In this way, they have a protective effect.
+In this way, estrogen helps maintain the function and structure of joints.
+It also helps keep the levels of lubricant normal to avoid friction between joints, creating a protective effect.

-How to treat rheumatoid arthritis hormonal imbalance?
+How to treat rheumatoid arthritis hormonal imbalance naturally?

-This disease has no cure, but it still has several treatment options.
+RA has no cure, but it still has several treatment options.
 These treatments are particularly used to reduce flare-ups and prevent further damage by maintaining a healthy hormonal balance.
-Increasing the levels of estrogen and progesterone naturally should be the first option that one should consider.
-For this purpose, you can eat foods that boost the production of these hormones.

 It is also important to maintain a healthy weight and avoid stress.
 Women with excessive weight often develop an imbalance between progesterone and estrogen.
 Their estrogen levels increase while progesterone levels stay the same.
-Similarly, stress can also trigger your body to change hormones, including progesterone to cortisol.
-It also leads to hormonal imbalance, which can trigger rheumatoid arthritis flare-ups.

 You should also avoid over-exercising.
-Even though exercise is good for your health as it burns fats and helps you stay fit, doing it excessively can force your body to produce more cortisol and less progesterone.
+Even though regular exercise is good for your health as it burns fats and helps you stay fit, doing it excessively can force your body to produce more cortisol and less progesterone.
 So, do exercise but only in moderation.

 When natural ways are not enough

 There are different treatment options available to reduce the impact of arthritis.
 Your doctor will suggest these options and then help you choose the one that suits your condition the best.
-Below are the common treatment options for rheumatoid arthritis.

 Surgery

-This option is suitable for women who have a severe form of rheumatoid arthritis.
-In it, their damaged joints are replaced to allow the person to start moving them again.
-It may help with joint pain and swelling.
-There are many surgical options that you can choose according to your condition.
+This option is suitable for women with a severe form of rheumatoid arthritis.
+In this surgery, their damaged joints are replaced with healthier ones to allow the person to start moving them again.

 Joint fusion